-Only within the last few years, reconstructions have been made that actually sounded well.
+Only within the last few years, reconstructions were made that sounded well.

-These types of reed instruments were already known in ancient Egypt as 'Memet'.
-The Etruscans called them 'Subulo' and, in the Roman antiquity, was named ‘Tibia’.
+This type of reed instruments were already known in the ancient Egypt as 'Memet'.
+The Etruscans called them 'Subulo' and, in the Roman antiquity, this type of instruments was named Tibia.
 They can be seen as the direct ancestors of similar instruments we still find today in the Mediterranean (Sipsi, Midschwiz and Launeddas).

-The Auloi from my workshop have double reeds made of Mediterranean cane (Arundo Donax), similar to Oboe, Bassoon or Duduk, yet are different in the way of construction.
+The Auloi of my workshop have double-reeds made of mediterranean cane (Phragmites australis), similar to oboe, bassoon or duduk though different in the way of construction.

-They enable a very fine and sensitive style of playing, already known from the instruments mentioned above and resulting in an amazing and vast range of dynamics and sound colours.
+They enable a very fine and sensitive style of playing, known from the instruments mentioned above and resulting in an amazing range of dynamics and sound colors.

-The instruments are made of wood, preferably boxwood (natural or stained), and sometimes Dalbergia, Elder, Olive or Plum.
+The instruments are made of wood, preferably stained boxwood.

-One version closely follows the original Aulos, made of one piece with bindings on the reed seat.
-I added a second binding in a place that many discovered Auloi instruments had cracked.
-The bindings then, naturally prevent the wood from cracking.
+One version closely follows the original, made of one piece with bindings on the reed seat.
+I added a second binding in a place that many found instruments had cracked.
+The bindings prevent the wood from cracking.

-The second Aulos version has a metal ring to reinforce the wood ; the part with the reed seat and bulb sits in it and can be turned or taken of.
+The second version has a metal ring to reinforce the wood ; the part with the reed seat and bulb sits in it and can be turned or taken of.
 This can be very practical to bring the reeds easily into position for playing.
-The metal ring also creates another protection to prevent cracks in the main pipe.
-The end of the pipe has a reinforcement made of black horn.
+The main tube gets by this ring another protection to prevent cracks.

-Robin Howell supported me a lot with his immense knowledge about the Auloi and reeds.
-And thanks to him, I could get deeper into the understanding of reed making.
+Robin Howell supported me a lot with his immense knowledge about these instruments.
+And thanks to him, I could get deeper into the understanding of reed-making.

-Callum Armstrong inspired me much and guided me on my first steps in making the Auloi reeds and continues to be greatly important.
+Callum Armstrong inspired me so much, he guided me on my first steps with this instrument and keeps on beeing so important.